adaltas/node-nikita/docs/content/api/config.md

 ## Usage

-They are usually provided as an object when calling an action.
-For example, the `nikita.execute` action can receive an object with the `command` property:
+They are commonly provided as an object when calling an action.
+For example, the [`nikita.execute`](/current/actions/core/execute/) defines a `command` configuration property which is provided as:

 ```js
 nikita